j-dandelion/Lumiverse-Chronicle/README.md

 ## FYI

-> 📕 Like all lorebook entries, your summaries/memories can be always-active (constant), triggered by keywords, or vectorized.

-> 🧠 You can use it standalone or alongside the default Lumiverse Summarize, Memory Cortex, and other extensions like Lore Recall.
-They all do different things and can harmonize pretty well with the right setup.

 > ⚠️ Vibecoded with high-end models, a custom harness, and a careful workflow.
-But still, this is amateur hour, you know how it goes.
-If someone develops something better, I'll happily defer to them.
+But still, this is amateur hour 😅 You know how it goes.

 > 🛠️ Any reported bugs should be fixed within a day or two.
-Requests, suggestions, and criticism are welcome.
+Requests, suggestions, and criticism are very much welcome.